 September is an eclectic mix of boat races, art events and Japanese culture—all to be enjoyed in the fantastic city of London.

-Whether you like to go paddle-boarding and litter-picking, attend a R.A.P party on a boat, admire artwork in East London or check out the latest wheels, in this list of London September events, there’s something for everyone.
+Whether you want to go paddle-boarding and litter-picking, see Korean horror movies on a boat, admire artwork in East London or check out the latest stand-up sets, there’s something for everyone this September:

 The Great River Race | From the Docklands to Richmond

 The oldest boat race in the world, this event is a semi-competitive race between the London Docklands and Richmond.
-You can get a good view from any of the brigdes in between and it starts at 12.45pm.
-The race is part of a month-long festival listed above above!
+You can get a good view from any of the bridges in between and it starts at 12.45pm.
+The race is just a small part of the month-long Totally Thames festival, listed above!

 Greenwich Comedy Festival | Greenwich